adnguyen/Notebooks_and_Protocols/2016_notebook.md

  	* Thermal niche ms: **Lacey and I working on discussion**
  	* Stressed in nature MS: Samples to rerun.
   	* update: Curtis can no longer work+ write on project
-		* in reference to missing samples
-		* Fit in time to process Curtis' samples.
 		* **There are 74 samples: 3 days of RNA isolation + cDNA synthesis.
 4 gene targets ran in duplicates is 2 plates per gene = 8 plates total.
 2 days for 8 plates.**
 	* Proteome stability project: **should be getting data soon**

 * Attending SICB - Jan 4-8 New Orleans, Give a talk about range limits paper.
 	* **Practice talks: (December 1 2016 in SHC lab meeting ; Decemeber 7 2016 in EEEB)**
 	* **Talk title: Northern range limits of a common forest ant is associated with trade-offs in cold physiology**
  	* Apply for funding.
 Suitor Travel Grant Deadline is october 31
 		* **Wrote up suiter award app**.
 I need to find out pricing (~ $1000) and then get everything signed.
 Waiting to find better flight prices.
-Application submitted today 2016-10-18
+		* Application submitted today 2016-10-18

 * **Thesis related**  [FORMS FOUND HERE](http://www.uvm.edu/~gradcoll/?Page=Forms.html)
 	* Formatting: